 Point one by one to at least 5 letters.
-Ask her to identify the letters.
+Ask the child to identify the letters.

-• If s/he reads capital letters but is struggling with identifying small letters, then mark her/him as a child who can read 'capital letters'.
+- If s/he correctly recognizes 4 out of 5 capital letters then show her /him the list of small letters. - If s/he reads capital letters but is struggling with identifying small letters, then mark her/him as a child who can read 'capital letters'.